AML/KYC Policy. EXS.CASH Estonia LTD OÜ ANTI-MONEY LAUNDERING POLICY

 8.2 Correspondence exchange must be drawn up in the form of a two-way agreement, including the used control methods.

-8.3 There can be no correspondence exchange with shadow banks, unlicensed organisations or with organisations situated in jurisdictions whose legislation is not up to the international standards in the field of Anti money laundering legislation and prevention of finance of terrorism.
+8.3 There can be no correspondence exchange with shadow banks, unlicensed organizations or with organizations situated in jurisdictions whose legislation is not up to the international standards in the field of Anti money laundering legislation and prevention of finance of terrorism.

 Information recording program